-B. General Set Aside
+2. General Set Aside

-DCA may award up to \$1,000,000 of 9% Credits to an Application it determines will further its mission, goals, initiatives, set asides and/or priorities, irrespective of the ranking by the evaluation factors.
+DCA may award up to \$1,150,000 of 9% Credits to an Application it determines will further its mission, goals, initiatives, set asides and/or priorities, irrespective of the ranking by the evaluation factors.
+The General Set Aside award must be approved by the DCA Commissioner.
 The designation of the General Set Aside may be made either during Application review or within 45 days of the announcement of awards.

-D. Preservation Set Asides
+a)3.
+Preservation Set AsidesRAD Set Aside

+a) USDA-assisted Housing

+DCA may award one Application that proposes rehabilitation of USDA Rural Development Section 515 properties.

+b) Housing Tax Credit Properties

-- 1. HUD Rental Assistance Demonstration Program (RAD): DCA may award one Application that HUD has approved to proceed with a RAD conversion. - 2.
-Housing Tax Credit: DCA may award four Applications proposing rehabilitation of existing occupied housing in its Extended Use Period.
-DCA will not select more than one award per county. - 3.
-HUD Rental Assistance: DCA may award one Application proposing rehabilitation of an existing property subsidized by federal project-based rental assistance administered by HUD or a PHA.
+DCA may award four Applications proposing rehabilitation of existing occupied housing in its Extended Use Period.
+DCA will not select more than one award per county.

+c) HUD-assisted Housing

+DCA may award one Application proposing rehabilitation of an existing property that is either:

+- Subsidized by an existing contract for federal project-based rental assistance administered by HUD or a PHA, or; - Undergoing a Rental Assistance Demonstration program conversion.

-E. Disaster Rebuilding Set Aside
+3.4.
+Disaster Rebuilding Set Aside

 DCA may award 9% Credits to up to three (3) Applications which will help communities respond to damage for disaster events in areas which received or will receive CDBG-DR funding.
-Appendix II: Scoring will not apply; DCA may develop separate scoring criteria for this set aside.
+Scoring Criteria in the QAP will not apply.
+DCA may develop separate scoring criteria for this set aside.
 Selected developments will not be considered in the QAP geographic limitations.